Staaaaaaaas/AdventOfCode2023/README.md

 Welcome to the Advent of Code[^aoc] Kotlin project created by [staaaaaaaas][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

 In this repository, staaaaaaaas is about to provide solutions for the puzzles using 🥶[Kotlin][kotlin]🥶 language.
 The solutions are located in the `src` folder.
+You can also click the number of the day you want to see the solution of.

 ## ⛄ Status